Agustín de Iturbide: In historical memory

-Mexico owes its name to Iturbide, that of Mexico, as opposed to "United Mexican States."
+Mexico owes the country's name "Mexico" to Iturbide, as opposed to "United Mexican States."
 While the latter is considered the official name, the inhabitants of the country refer to it by the name of Mexico.
 Another legacy that Iturbide left to Mexico was its modern flag, still used today.
 The three colors of red, white, and green originally represented the three guarantees of the Plan of Iguala: Freedom, Religion, and Union.
 In the place of the Spanish emblem for Mexico, he resurrected the old Tenochtitlan symbol for Mexico City, an eagle perched on a nopal cactus holding a snake in its beak.
-With it, he hoped to link the upcoming Mexican Empire with the old Aztec one.

-Iturbide is also mentioned in the Himno Nacional Mexicano, the national anthem for the country.
-The stanza translates as follows: "If to battle against the foreign host, the warrior trumpet invokes us, Mexicans, the Sacred flag of Iturbide bravely follow.
+With it, he hoped to link Mexican empire with the Aztec one.
+Iturbide is noted in the Himno Nacional Mexicano, the national anthem for the country.
+One stanza translates as follows: "If to battle against the foreign host, the warrior trumpet invokes us, Mexicans, the Sacred flag of Iturbide bravely follow.
 Let the conquered banners serve as a carpet to the brave steeds, may the laurels of triumph bring shade to the brow of the brave Captain."